asyncapi/website/pages/docs/concepts/server.md

     a1 --> B[consumer1]
     a2 --> C[consumer2]
 ```
 The above diagram shows the *Broker Centric Architecture*.
 We create 3 AsyncAPI document for `producer`, `consumer1`, and `consumer2`.
 The information provided for these AsyncAPI files comes directly from the `broker` which is a representation of a `server`.
+The AsyncApi file contains information about servers and in this case servers are a representation of a broker.
+Since the server is a broker, producer,consumer1 and consumer 2 are able connect to it  inorder to send and receice messages related to their respective channels.